dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

   ![1582614224650](Deheng_Zhang-55199998-CS4293-Assignment1.assets/1582614224650.png)

+  * If I do nothing, the entropy increases slowly.
   * Click mouse or type some things increase the entropy only a little
   * Move mouse will increase the entropy faster
   * Read large file, visit website, or watch a video on Youtube will increase the entropy significantly.